tuck1s/smtp-traffic-gen/README.md

 ## Traffic volume

-This varies pseudo-randomly throughout the day, following a typical US East-Coast daily pattern.
+This varies pseudo-randomly throughout the day, following a typical US East-Coast daily pattern, with a smaller bump for European senders.

 ![image](images/daily_traffic.png)